thomasclarke1969/documentation/guides/ios/policies.md

 ##Blocking

 Block is a user policy that defines how two users in your app can communicate.
 The action of blocking a user results in the Blockee losing certain privileges in relation to the Blocker.
+For more in-depth information about blocking check out [What happens when I apply a Block policy?](https://support.layer.com/hc/en-us/articles/204050814)

 To block a user:
 ```objc